The Appeal Process

-If you disagree with the fair market value of your property on the Notice of Assessment, you have 30 days from the postmark date on the envelope to make an appeal.
+If you disagree with the fair market value of your property on the Notice of Assessment, you have 30 days from the "Date Mailed" shown on the Notice of Assessment to make an appeal.
 The first step is to either call the Assessor's Office at (307) 367-4374 or come by the Assessor's Office.
 When you call or come into the office, the Assessor reviews your property file and verifies with you that all the property characteristics information is accurate.
 This includes:

 - Square foot size

 Any changes may affect the final fair market value.
 During this review, you may provide any information you would like to have considered such as prior appraisals, market analysis, special conditions, or influences that may result in a change in value.
 You must provide an action desired, such as using your own estimate of value as of January 1 of the current tax year.
 Statements of "it's too high" or "it's wrong" are vague and not definable.

 For residential properties, the Assessor will review the sales comparables for the property.
 If you desire, a copy of the sales comparables will be provided, but only during the 30-day appeal period.

 Note: Under Wyoming Statute 34-1-142, sales information is not a public record and must be kept confidential.
 Persons receiving sales information may not disclose it to other individuals.
 Property owners may disclose this information with the County Board of Equalization in conjunction with any hearing.

 Official Appeal of Assessment - General Order of Proceedings

 If, after a review, you feel the value of your property is still incorrect, you may file an official appeal with the County Board of Equalization, a board made up of the County Commissioners.
 Forms are available in the Assessor's Office.
 Copies of the form must be filed with the Assessor within 30 days of the postmark date of your Notice of Assessment.
 An appeal may be withdrawn at any time by written notification to the Clerk's and Assessor's offices.